- The NMI HARDWARE FAILURE error is quite rare on Windows 10, but one of the causes may be your hardware.

-- Press Windows Key + S and enter performance.
+- Press Windows and enter performance.
 Select Adjust the appearance and performance of Windows.

 - Click Apply and OK to save changes.

-- Restart your computer few times until you enter Automatic Repair mode.
-Alternatively, you can just press and hold the Shift key and click the Restart button.
+- Restart your computer a few times until you enter Automatic Repair mode, or you can just press and hold the Shift key and click the Restart button.

-- Choose Troubleshoot > Advanced options > Startup Settings and click the Restart button.
+- Click Startup Settings, and then the Restart button.

 - Once your computer restarts, you’ll see a list of options.
 Select Disable early launch anti-malware protection by pressing 8 or F8 on your keyboard.

-NMI_HARDWARE_FAILURE error can cause certain problems on Windows 10, but it can be easily fixed by using one of our solutions.
+The NMI_HARDWARE_FAILURE error can cause certain problems on Windows 10/11, but it can be easily fixed by using one of our solutions.

 We’d like to hear more from you so drop us a comment in the dedicated section below.